MiddleSchoolStudent/BotBrowser/README.md

    chromium --bot-profile="{path_of_}/chrome131_win11_x64.enc"
    ```

-    **Tip**: You can use profiles generated for macOS, Windows, or Ubuntu binaries interchangeably, enabling seamless cross-system fingerprint emulation.
-For example, use a macOS profile on Ubuntu or a Windows profile on macOS without compatibility issues.
+    **Tip: Profiles generated for macOS, Windows, and Ubuntu binaries are cross-compatible, enabling seamless fingerprint emulation across systems.
+For example, you can use a macOS profile on Ubuntu or a Windows profile on macOS without any compatibility issues.**

-    You can also refer to our [Demo](demo) ([Playwright](demo/playwright) or [Puppeteer](demo/puppeteer)) for guidance on integrating BotBrowser with CDP.
+    You can also refer to our [Demo](demo) ([Playwright](demo/playwright), [Puppeteer](demo/puppeteer)) or [tests](tests) for guidance on integrating BotBrowser with CDP.

 ## Features